Ava is a Certified Hakomi Therapist & Licensed Professional Counselor

 I will see and celebrate you exactly as you are now while supporting your organic unfolding towards greater wellbeing.

-As a young adult, I connected most fully to my present moment experience while flying aerobatic airplanes, snowboarding down canyons, rock crawling the Rubicon trail and engaging in many other extreme sports.
+As a young adult, I connected most fully to my present moment experience while flying aerobatic airplanes, snowboarding down canyons, rock crawling the Rubicon trail, skating in roller derby and engaging in other extreme sports.
 In my mid 20’s I committed myself to the most challenging and rewarding of my great adventures; to become vulnerable, live a life in full alignment with my authentic self, and in deep connection with others.

 Earlier at 16 when I told my grandmother I would be enrolling in an Aviation Science program, knowing me so well, she suggested I become a family therapist instead.
 It would be 14 years before my grandmothers words would make any sense to me.
 The wisdom of her years and ability to see and honor the truth beyond my story has now become a legacy I strive to embody.